The Dog Days are Here – 6 Reasons Why Older Adults Suffer More from the Heat, and an Additional Source of Risk

-In a recent blog post we discussed how disabled persons can protect their government benefits by putting their own assets into a First Party Supplemental Needs Trust.
-But what if you are disabled and a friend or family member wants to help provide for your care without endangering your Medicaid or SSI benefits?
+If you are disabled and a friend or family member wants to help provide for your care without endangering your Medicaid or SSI benefits, how can they help?

 The answer here is usually a Third Party Supplemental Needs Trust.
 The person providing the assets would put them directly into the trust, rather than transferring them to the disabled person directly.
 The beneficiary’s government benefits are not impacted by a properly drafted Third Party Supplemental Needs Trust.
 With this type of trust, there is no age limit for the beneficiary, and there is no “pay back” provision to Medicaid.
 The grantor of the trust is free to name contingent beneficiaries, who would benefit after the disabled person has passed on.